 AST 2510L

-This course will address automotive heating and air conditioning system theories, troubleshooting and servicing.
-Proper refrigerant identification, recovery, recycling, storage and use of recharging equipment will also be covered.
-Students will be made aware of recent environmental concerns relevant to coolant and refrigeration.
-In addition, basic shop safety and safe use of recycling equipment will be discussed.
-At the end of the class, students will be able to take the ASE A7 and EPA 609 Certification exams.
+This course will examine automotive heating and air conditioning system operation, troubleshooting and service.
+Students will learn refrigerant identification and the safe and proper use of recharging equipment for recovery, recycling and storage.
+Students will also learn recent environmental concerns relevant to refrigerant types and refrigeration.
+This course prepares students to take the ASE A7 & EPA 609 certification exams.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):